ethman/slakh-generation/README.md

 issues, but it outputs waveforms of all `0`'s without notice.
 There are some checks for this in the code, but there is also a hard restart built into the code.
 I.e., the script will restart a new RenderMan engine after it synthesizes every *n* tracks (as defined by `renderman_restart_lim` above).
-I don't know if this is a problem with RenderMan or Kontakt/other VSTs.
-I doubt the Native Instruments engineers planned for the type of massive processing of MIDI files that occurs in this repo.
+The engine restart seems to help this problem, but if you are experiencing issues play around with this number.
+I don't know if the source of this problem stems from RenderMan or the VSTs getting hosted (Kotakt, etc).
+But I doubt the Native Instruments engineers planned for the type of massive processing of MIDI files that occurs with this project.

 **Loading the Engine**
 Some VSTs need a few seconds before they can accept note data to synthesize to audio.
 For instance,